CoboGlobal/cobo-java-api/README.md

 |12202|	invalid staking status|

+## Appendix

-### Appendix
+### FAQ

 #### What do coin, display_code, and description separately mean in the interface?
-coin is Cobo’s internal coin code, which uniquely identifies each coin, while display_code is the ticker symbol of a coin (not unique, changeable, for reference only ). description indicates the full name of a coin (not unique, changeable, for reference only ).For example: Tron was an ERC-20 token before launching its own mainnet and token.
+coin is Cobo's internal coin code, which uniquely identifies each coin, while display_code is the ticker symbol of a coin (not unique, changeable, for reference only ). description indicates the full name of a coin (not unique, changeable, for reference only ).For example: Tron was an ERC-20 token before launching its own mainnet and token.
 The ERC-20 and Tron mainnet tokens would share the same display_code and description, but have different coin values.

 #### What do amount and abs_amount mean in the interface?
 In the cryptocurrency world, each coin has a smallest unit.
-For example, Bitcoin’s smallest unit is Satoshi; 1 BTC = 100,000,000 Satoshi.
+For example, Bitcoin's smallest unit is Satoshi; 1 BTC = 100,000,000 Satoshi.
 Cobo expresses amounts in terms of the smallest unit of the coin.
 This is to avoid problems caused by the misuse of floating numbers.
 Therefore, when transferring 1 BTC, the amount in the transaction is 100,000,000.
 In other words, abs_amount is used to indicate the same thing in real numbers.
 Clients may configure according to their own preferences.
 The conversion relation between them is: **abs_amount = amount / pow(10, decimal)**